-I found myself walking pretty much to the edge of Chinatown as well.
-I continued further down the wide Yaowarat Street.
-The further I went towards the edge, the fewer restaurants and shops I saw as I progressed, the more desolate the atmosphere around me became.
-And the café was located in a place where I thought Bangkok's Chinatown was already over.
+I found myself walking to the edge of Chinatown.
+I continued along the wide Yaowarat Street.
+The further I walked toward the end of the street, the fewer restaurants and stores I saw, and the drearier the atmosphere around me became.
+The café was located in a place that made me think that Chinatown in Bangkok was already over.

-I thought the café was just a little bit posh, but the seating arrangement was different.
-There were tables by the wall, but they were arranged like a three-dimensional puzzle.
-It might be a desperate measure since the cafe was small, but it created a strange atmosphere.
-As I was looking at it, I thought it would be difficult to get to the seats at the top, and sure enough, I was shown the seats at the top, so it was a bit of a challenge to get to my seat.
+I thought Lhong Tou Cafe was just a trendy cafe, but it had a unique seating arrangement.
+The tables are set up near the walls, but they are arranged like a three-dimensional puzzle.
+This may have been a desperate measure because the restaurant is so small, but it created a mysterious atmosphere.
+As I gazed at the table, thinking that it would be difficult to get a seat at the top, I was guided to a seat at the top, as expected.
+It is a bit difficult to climb up to the seat.

-From the seat above, I looked around at the lower part of the cafe.
-I saw a group of women at a round table eating dim sum.
-And there was a tall tree next to it, with flowers in full bloom on its branches.
+I looked around from the upper seat.
+Women were sitting at a round table eating dim sum.
+Next to them was a tall tree with flowers in full bloom on its branches.

 No